 Bernard Hopkins' professional boxing career spanned more than 28 years — from 1988 to 2016.

-Hopkins made his debut against Clinton Mitchell at the age of 23 on October 11, 1988, losing to Mitchell via 4 round majority decision.
+Hopkins made his professional boxing debut against Clinton Mitchell at the age of 23 on October 11, 1988, losing to Mitchell via 4 round majority decision.
 He went on to win 22 consecutive fights after this loss, which included 16 wins via stoppage.

 Hopkins had his first world title fight at the age of 28 on May 22, 1993 after 23 professional fights, against Roy Jones Jr. for the IBF (vacant) title.
 He lost to Jones Jr. via 12 round unanimous decision.